Trump calls NYC attacker 'very sick and deranged person'

 The driver of a rental truck deliberately drove onto a bike path on the West Side of lower Manhattan hitting bicyclists and others before getting out of the vehicle and being shot by police, law enforcement officials and witnesses said.

-At least eight people were killed and more than a dozen injured.
-The driver is hospitalized and in police custody.
-Police said he was 29 years old but would not disclose his name.
+At least eight people were killed and 15 injured.
+Saipov is hospitalized and in police custody.